-- 4.11.2 The EA Report assesses the potential impacts of the Proposed Development on geology, hydrogeology and peat and concludes that with mitigation no significant residual effects arise. - 4.11.3 As explained above with regard to NPF4 Policy 11, the Applicant has proposed an appropriate design, mitigation and restoration approach to protect resources.
-Peatland effects have been assessed and appropriate restoration proposed.
-The Proposed Development is 'essential infrastructure' per NPF4 definition of national development and Policy 11 and there is a location need for the development as proposed in line with the wider Beauly to Denny 400 kV upgrade project.
-The Site Selection process has been robust and demonstrates that the Proposed Development is the right development in the right place. - 4.11.4 The Proposed Development is considered to be in accordance with Policy 5.
+4.11.4 The EA Report assesses the potential impacts of the Proposed Development on geology, hydrogeology and peat, which concludes that with mitigation no significant residual effects arise.

+- 4.11.5 As explained above with regard to NPF4 Policy 11, the Applicant has proposed an appropriate design, mitigation and restoration approach to protect resources.
+Peatland effects have been assessed and avoided.
+The Proposed Development is to enable the construction of 'essential infrastructure' per NPF4 definition of national development and Policy 11; where there is a locational need for the Proposed Development in line with the wider Beauly Denny 400 kV Upgrade. - 4.11.6 The Proposed Development is considered to be in accordance with Policy 5.